boblund/jslogprog/Readme.md

 - `Var` and `vars` for creating JSLogProg variables.
 - Common JSLogProg methods for JSLogProg terms (Var, number, string, function, array and object) for unification and output.

-These are accessed via the jslogprog.mjs exports `{vars, clause, rule, solve, vars, Var, Bindings}`.
+These are accessed via the jslogprog.mjs exports `{vars, clause, rule, solve, Var, Bindings, assert}`.

 ## `newClause = clause(name, ...arguments)`
 The clause function returns an instance of `Clause` with the `name` and `arguments`.
 It is a convenience function that replaces `new Clause`.
 Variables in `arguments` can be instances of `Var`.
 Or, they can be denoted by strings that begin with '_' or an uppercase letter, i.e. the Prolog convention for variable names.